-This slow cooker banana bread comes out to be incredibly moist and is the perfect breakfast or dessert dish.
+This slow cooker banana bread cooks to be incredibly moist and is the perfect breakfast or dessert.

-There is one thing that I have always loved about doing cakes and desserts in the slow cooker.
+There is one thing that I have always loved about making cakes and desserts in the slow cooker.
 That one thing is how incredibly hard it is to stuff up the recipe.
-Very rarely I end up with burnt breads, puddings and other dishes that can so easily go wrong when you cook in a traditional oven.
+Very rarely, I end up with burnt bread, puddings, and other dishes that can so quickly go wrong when you bake in a traditional oven.

 Slow Cooker Banana Bread Recipe